 In this post, I’ll dig into the famous exit intent technology and explore the many opportunities it holds.
 Nothing will be left unexplored, and when you’re done, you’ll be equipped to create awesome exit intent forms that will convert your abandoning visitors.

-Want More List Building Strategies?
+Want More Conversion Rate Optimization Strategies?

 How does exit intent work?